Millions of Americanslive in a federal healthcare shortage area.

 Social-determinants-of-health adjustment across insurance, economic hardship, health literacy, disability, and age vulnerability.

-The overall score is the weighted combination of Provider, Hospital, and Travel, multiplied by a People-score modifier.
-A ZIP with great hospitals but no transportation gets penalized.
-A ZIP with dense providers but high SDOH vulnerability gets penalized.
-The math tells the whole story.
+The overall score is a weighted four-driver contract: Provider, Hospital, Travel, and People.
+A ZIP with great hospitals but weak travel access gets penalized.
+A ZIP with dense providers but high social barriers gets penalized.
+The math is an access model based on available public data; local context still matters.
 Read the full methodology →

 Best states for healthcare access

-A Health Score is a 0 to 100 rating of how easy it is to actually use healthcare in a given U.S. ZIP Code.
+A Healthcare Access Score is a 0 to 100 rating of how easy it is to actually use healthcare in a given U.S. ZIP Code.
 100 means exceptional access.
-0 indicates a healthcare desert where critical services are unavailable, understaffed, or unreachable.
-The score is a composite of four underlying sub-scores (provider, hospital, travel, and people), so no single factor can dominate the result.
+0 indicates a healthcare desert where critical services may be unavailable, understaffed, or hard to reach based on available public data.
+The main score is explained by People Score, Provider Score, Hospital Score, and Travel Score.

 Provider Score (0 to 100) is distance-weighted spatial access to every NPI-registered healthcare provider across every clinical category (nurse practitioners, dentists, therapists, behavioral-health specialists, and more).
-Hospital Score (0 to 100) is proximity and quality of inpatient and emergency facilities.
+Hospital Score (0 to 100) is access to inpatient and emergency facilities, with public facility signals used where available.
 Travel Score (0 to 100) is how reachable those providers actually are given local transportation.
 People Score (0 to 100) is the social-determinants adjustment applied to the final composite.
 A high overall score requires all four to be reasonable; one weak component drags the whole score down.

 Yes.
-Every ZIP-level Health Score, every provider profile, every facility profile, and the full interactive map are free to use.
-A free developer API tier (1,000 calls/month) and a free embeddable widget are available for real-estate, senior-living, relocation, and health-system websites.
+Published ZIP-level Healthcare Access Scores, provider profiles, facility profiles, and the full interactive map are free to use.
+A free developer API tier with the current published monthly limit and a free embeddable widget are available for real-estate, senior-living, relocation, and health-system websites.

-CartoChrome scores each ZIP against 11 health dimensions: an overall Health Score plus ten condition-specific scores for Alzheimer's disease, arthritis, asthma, breast cancer, COPD, hypertension, lung cancer, prostate cancer, type 1 diabetes, and type 2 diabetes.
-Each condition uses the same four-sub-score structure with condition-relevant specialties weighted accordingly.
+CartoChrome scores each ZIP against 11 health dimensions: one overall Healthcare Access Score plus ten condition-specific scores for Alzheimer's disease, arthritis, asthma, breast cancer, COPD, hypertension, lung cancer, prostate cancer, type 1 diabetes, and type 2 diabetes.
+Each condition uses the same four public drivers, with condition-relevant provider and facility inputs.